Your

 the previous step so that you can easily recognize how the problems from

-the past have been influenced by your emotions, you now must learn to recognize
+the past have been influenced by your emotions, you can now learn to recognize

 your emotions right in the present, as they occur in the moment, and then